ozencb/lab/README.md

 # JavaScript Lab

 Small, experimental stuff in pure HTML, CSS & JS.
 These projects are purely created either for fun or practice.

+## Why?

+Thought I like Codepen, I like keeping my stuff in one single place